Skip to content

 Some posts on this site contain affiliate links.
 If you book or buy something through these links, I earn a small commission (at no extra cost to you).
 Take a look at my privacy policy for more information.

-This post showcases some of the very best places to visit in the south of Wales – from bustling Cardiff to secret beaches.
+This post showcases some of the very best places to visit in the south of Wales – from bustling cities to secret beaches.

 From the wild and rugged scenery of the Brecon Beacons National Park to the stunning coastline… South Wales is full of incredible landscapes.
 Not to mention vibrant cities – including the Welsh capital – quaint countryside villages, and cute seaside towns.

-I asked locals and top travel bloggers for their favourite must-visit places in South Wales!
-Get ready for some serious travel inspiration…
+Whether you’re looking for adventure, wildlife and nature, history and culture, or an exciting city break escape, this region has it all!
+I asked locals and top travel bloggers for their favourite must-visit places – get ready for some serious travel inspiration…

 23 Places to Visit in South Wales